JonesN3/spotify_terminal/README.md

 A project to create a simple, but fuctional terminal spotify client for a linux enviorment.
 The project is in early development, and cannot be considered stable!

+The aim of this program is to create a usable spotify client that have few dependencies, so it can be used on virually any linux machine.

 Dependencies
 ------------
 This program depends on libspotify, a C api develpoed by spotify.